run2bizdocs/documentation/en-us/docs/4biz-helium/processes/release/use/execute-release.md

 title: Execute release
 Description:Allows to register the information about the execution of the change's release.
 # Executing the release
-This functionality allows to register the information about the execution of the change's release.
+This functionality allows you to record all the information about the execution of a release

 ## Before getting started

-- [x] It's necessary to previously register a release and the permission to execute this request.
+- [x] It is necessary to previously register a release and the permission to execute this request.

 Procedure
 -------------

-1. Access the functionality through the main menu Processes \> Release Management \> Release;
+1. Access the functionality through the main menu Processes > Release Management > Release.

-2. Find the release to be executed, click on the button “Open” and confirm the task attribution;
+2. Find the release to be executed, click on the button “Open” and confirm the task attribution.

 ## Closure

-In the Closure field, at the end of the page, there's the following situation:
+In the Closure field, at the end of the page, there is the following situation:

 |Situation|Description|
 |------|-----------|